mviereck/x11docker/README.md

    - `--xdummy` needs `xserver-xorg-video-dummy`
    - `--xvfb` needs `xvfb`
  - List of all host packages for all possible x11docker options: `xpra xserver-xephyr xvfb weston xwayland nxagent kwin xclip xdotool xserver-xorg-video-dummy websockify`, further (deeper surgery in system): `pulseaudio xserver-xorg-legacy`.

-x11docker will check dependencies for chosen options on startup and shows terminal messages if some are missing.
-(The package names above are valid for debian and its derivates like Ubuntu and Mint.
-They may be slightly different for other distributions).

 ![x11docker-gui dependencies screenshot](/../screenshots/x11docker-dependencies.png?raw=true)